material-motion/material-motion/concepts/primitives.md

 ### Physical simulation

-**What it is**: *the application of physical forces to a simulated body, which consists of both a position and velocity*.
+**What it is**: *the application of physical forces to a simulated body.

-Forces can be applied to the physical body’s velocity over time using a numerical integrator. ([RK4](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) is one such integrator).
+The body consists of both a position and a velocity.
+Forces can be applied to its velocity over time using a numerical integrator. ([RK4](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) is one such integrator).

 **Common forces**: The most common types of forces for software interfaces are: